bryantm1123/bryantm1123.github.io/_pages/writing-samples.md

 title: Professional Writing Samples
 permalink: /writing-samples/
 ---
-Much of my prior documentation work is proprietary, and sadly not sharable here.
+Much of my prior documentation work is proprietary, and sadly not sharable.
 However, there are a few highlights that are publicly available.

 ### Mobimeo
 An article which I edited for Mobimeo Technology.